Ronald Godfrey Lienhardt (“Thienydeng”)

-The last of the three visitors to speak was Francis Mading Deng, who had been a doctoral student of Godfrey’s.
-Now a diplomat, representing Sudan in the Scandinavian countries, he was the author of several ethnographic works on the social and political institutions of his own people, the Dinka Ngok of Abyei, a group whose disputatious relations with their neighbours, the Humr Misseriya Arabs of South Kordofan, continue, with increasing intensity, to this day.
+The last of the three visitors to speak was Francis Mading Deng.
+Francis had been a doctoral student of Godfrey’s and was now a diplomat, representing Sudan in the Scandinavian countries, and author of several ethnographic works on the social and political institutions of his own people, the Ngok Dinka of Abyei, a group whose disputatious relations with their neighbours, the Humr Misseriya Arabs of South Kordofan, continue, with increasing intensity, to this day.

 The admonitions were followed by laughter.
 But the point was not lost.
-Sources are inaccurate.
+Sources are inaccurate and require confirmation.
 Lines on a map are misleading.
 And on the ground they can be dangerous.
-Recent Sudanese history demonstrates that the issues that Godfrey’s visitors raised on that occasion have become sharper with time.
+Recent Sudanese history illustrates how much sharper the issues that Godfrey’s visitors raised on that occasion have become with time.

 I knew that Godfrey himself was the instigator of this ingenious piece of corrective pedagogy.
 And, chastened though I was, I saw that it was not for my benefit alone.
 For Godfrey the interaction and dialogue between neighbouring peoples was a constituent part of what anthropology is about.
 His principal research had been among the Western Dinka, and he had an abiding affection for them and their ways.
 But he did not suffer from the common affliction of anthropologists, secondary ethnocentricity, that is to say, an exclusionary identification with the host culture.
-For Godfrey, all Southern Sudanese and Northern Sudanese (from the West or the East or the riverain heartland) and those from other parts of Africa–or, for that matter, from any corner of the world–were welcome in the modest flat where he lived in north Oxford, and at his table, and in the bar of whichever hostelry he favoured at the time.
+For Godfrey, all southern Sudanese and northern Sudanese—from the west or the east or the riverain heartland—and friends from other parts of Africa–or, for that matter, from any corner of the world–were welcome in the modest flat where he lived in north Oxford, and at his table, and in the bar of whichever hostelry he favoured at the time.